 Today we will discuss only Competitive Inhibition.
 So let’s start it now.

-Competitive Inhibition: Inhibitor (I) binds only to Enzymes (E), but not to the enzyme-Substrate complex (ES) and inhibits the Enzymes (E) to function is known as the Competitive Inhibition.
-It is a real kind of Inhibition.
-It happens in real for an Enzyme.
-A competitive inhibitor is reversible and has a structure like a substrate to fit the active site of the enzyme.
-So Competitive competes with the substrate to bind with the enzyme.
-Once it fit with the active site of an Enzyme it makes an Enzyme-Inhibitor complex (EI), the Substrate can’t bind with the Enzyme.
-So the Inhibition takes place.
-But it is a reversible process so the Enzyme-Inhibitor complex (EI) breaks down and again enzyme becomes functional.
+Competitive Inhibition: The inhibitor binds only to Enzymes and inhibits the Enzymes to function is known as Competitive Inhibition.
+A competitive inhibitor is reversible and has a structure to fit the active site of the enzyme.
+So the inhibitors compete with the substrate to bind with the enzyme.
+Once it fit with the active site of an Enzyme it makes an Enzyme-Inhibitor complex, the substrate can’t bind with the enzyme.
+But it is a reversible process.

 Competitive inhibition can be reversed by increasing substrate concentration

 The competitive inhibition can be reversed by increasing the concentration of the substrate.
-As the concentration of the substrate is increasing the number of substrate molecules increasing around the active site of the Enzyme that is catalyzing a biochemical reaction.
+As the concentration of the substrate is increasing the number of substrate molecules increasing as well around the active site of the Enzyme that is catalyzing a biochemical reaction.
 So the Inhibitor molecules are released from the active site of the Enzyme as well as can’t bind to the active site of the enzyme as often as before.
 Then the substrate molecules can bind again to the active site of the Enzyme.

 In the presence of a competitive inhibitor, Michaelis-Menten equation-

 This is the Lineweaver-Burk equation in the presence of a competitive inhibitor.
 In the competitive inhibition, the value of Km changes while Vmax does not.

-Effect on Km: For a specified substrate, a competitive inhibitor improves the evident km.
-This means that more substrate is needed in the presence of a competitive inhibitor to achieve 1⁄2Vmax
+Effect on Km: For a specified substrate, a competitive inhibitor rises the value of km.
+This means that more substrate is needed in the presence of a competitive inhibitor to achieve 1⁄2Vmax.